baisakhi771/data-512-homework_2/README.md

 During the merging of the Wikipedia and population datasets, some countries may not have matching entries in both datasets.
 This file, wp_countries-no_match.txt, is generated to list all countries that were present in the Wikipedia dataset but did not have a corresponding entry in the population dataset (or vice-versa).
 The countries are listed line by line, each on a separate line, as a text file.

+Fourth Intermediate File (**wp_countries-no_match.txt**):

+This has all the country names from articles file where there is no direct match in the population file's country/Geography column.
+But this is biased since the way the country name has been written varies.
+To machine they are different but if we look at them as human we know they are same countries like "GuineaBissau" in one file and "Guinea-Bissau" in other.

 ### Final Output File